ASC Theatre Camp

 Resident & Directing Assistants (RDAs)

 ASC Theatre Camp Residential & Directing Assistants (RDAs) are more than just camp counselors: they are teachers, directors, supervisors, cheerleaders, role models, mentors, and fellow students.
-RDAs are the captains of dorm life, the production leaders for the mainstage shows, and the mentors for the production interns.
-RDAs also get to spread their directorial wings as directors for the mid-session showcase performance.
+RDAs are the captains of dorm life, the production leaders and assistant directors for the mainstage shows, the mentors for the production interns, and the directors of the mid-session showcase performance.

-The RDAs work as a united team under the leadership of the two “Team Captains” who serve as liaisons between camp staff and ASC admin.
-Each member of the team has a specific role to play in both their capacities as a residential assistant — as a Wellness Leader or a Social Leader — and as assistant directors — and mentors for the Stage Management and Dramaturgy production interns — on their assigned mainstage show(s).
+The six RDAs work as a united team under the leadership of the two “Team Captains” who serve as liaisons between camp staff and ASC admin and as lead directors for the mid-session Showcase.
+Each member of the RDA team has specific roles to play in both the residence halls and the rehearsal rooms, outlined in more detail below.

 QUALIFICATIONS AND CERTIFICATIONS